 Ghost Kato FS Series

-All Ghost Kato FS bikes have lightweight aluminum frames and more affordable aluminum suspended forks.
-Because of this, the weight of the bikes is higher than what we have gotten used to with other high-end Ghost models but it is still low compared to competitors.
+Both Ghost Kato FS bikes have lightweight aluminum frames and more affordable aluminum suspended forks.
+Because of this, the weight of the bikes is higher than what we are used to with other high-end Ghost models but it is still low compared to competitors.
 The average weight is just above the 30 lbs mark.

 Hardtail Ghost Mountain Bikes